 When it comes to deciding whether or not to replace the existing cabinets, it will come down to what the cabinets are made of, the current condition of the cabinets and the look that you are going for.

-– depending on when your house was built, if you are dealing with an older home, odds are your cabinets are made of solid wood vs particleboard or plywoood, which is what the newer cabinets are made of.
+Construction of the cabinets– depending on when your house was built, if you are dealing with an older home, odds are your cabinets are made of solid wood vs particleboard or plywoood, which is what the newer cabinets are made of.
 Most name brand cabinets use particleboard or fiberboard for the sides of the cabinets.
 (RTA) Ready-To-Assemble cabinets typically use plywood for the sides of the cabinets.
 If your current cabinets are made from solid wood, it would be foolish to throw them out if you can simply reface them and get the same look you would get from new cabinets.

 Condition of the cabinets– even if your cabinets are made of solid wood, their condition may not be conducive to refacing.
 Check the face frames to see if there is any splitting in the wood where the hardware would go, and check the joints to see how they are holding up… not all solid wood cabinets were built to the same standards, especially in really old homes, where the cabinets were probably built on-site specifically for the house by a carpenter.
 Check the drawers to make sure that they are sturdy as well.